metalcupcake5/cyberpatriot/README.md

 #### `users.sh`
 - can list users, groups, and groups for a specific user
+- add and remove users to admin groups

 #### `update.sh`
 - install, remove, update packages